The Ausangate Trek

 The Ausangate Trek is no different than the Salkantay trek or the Inca trail to Machu Picchu in terms of “when is the best time to hike” said trail.

-The dry season runs from April to August which is precisely when we recommend taking any of the multi-day hikes.
+The dry season runs from April to August, precisely when we recommend taking any multi-day hikes.

 You can also take the hike between September – October however there will be early morning showers.